 Procedure: IP protection and commercialisation

-- At the request of the University, Staff will:
+- At the request of the University, University Staff, Students, Visitors and Visiting Fellows will:

-- execute, in a timely manner, all such confirmations of assignment and ownership, and other documentation reasonably necessary to give effect to the IP ownership and use provisions set out in the IP Policy; and
+- execute, in a timely manner, all such confirmations of assignment and ownership, and other documentation reasonably necessary to give effect to the IP ownership and use principles set out in the IP Policy, including Background IP; and

-- provide other assistance as reasonably requested, such as providing evidence as to date of creation, assisting with IP protection procedures, and assistance with enforcement of IP.
+- provide other assistance as reasonably requested, such as providing evidence as to date of creation, assisting with IP protection, and assisting with enforcement of IP rights.

-- The University cannot give personal legal advice to students and honorary status holders regarding IP matters and they should seek independent advice (which may include legal advice) before entering any agreement, to ensure they enter the agreement in full knowledge of its implications.
+- The University cannot give personal legal advice to individuals regarding agreements between the University and individuals and individuals are encouraged seek independent advice (which may include legal advice) before entering into any such agreements, to ensure they enter into the agreement in full knowledge of its implications.

 - any known restrictions on the use of the described IP; and